Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis: Methodology

-In this paper, we implement our framework and the associated HMI in the CoppeliaSim simulation environment.
-We use the \textit{Puma 560} robot manipulator as the robot arm because its characteristics are well-understood; we only consider the chain from link 0 to link 2 of this robot and control joint 2 with our framework.
-In practice, since we consider a single DoF, any simple 1-DoF robot can be used.
-Note that when the framework is used with a real prosthesis, the \textit{simulated robot model} in Figure~\ref{fig:framework}-A will be a simulation of the prosthesis and the \emph{robot plant} will be the real prosthesis.
+In this paper, sEMG signals are processed using proprietary software, and the framework is implemented using CoppeliaSim simulation environment~\cite{6696520} and MATLAB~\cite{MATLAB:R2018b_u8}.
+We use the model of the\textit{Puma 560} robot as the robot arm because its characteristics are well-understood; we only consider the chain from link 0 to link 2 of this robot and control joint 2 with our framework.
+In practice, this framework can be used to control a single DoF of any robot.
+In this work, we do not use a real robot (i.e., prosthesis), so the robot plant is simulated.
+When the framework is used with a real prosthesis, the \textit{simulated robot model} in Figure~\ref{fig:framework}-A will be a simulation of the prosthesis and the \emph{robot plant} will be the prosthesis.

-Below, we describe our framework's components in detail (Section~\ref{sec:framework-motor-intent}, Section~\ref{sec:framework-prosthesis-control}).
-We also describe the optimization method used to estimate the values of the muscle-tendon models' parameters values (Section~\ref{sec:framework-learn-params}), highlighting the difficulties in identifying parameter values that result in stiffness and damping values suitable for adapting the gains of the position-based variable impedance controller.
-The time dependence of each variable is dropped in the notation for simplicity.